 [Editor's note: The thought of starting to take better care of yourself can be daunting but it doesn't have to be.
 These interviews feature individuals who have successfully incorporated self-care into their daily routines.
-Read them, be inspired by them, and take on the challenge of self-care!]
+Read their stories, be inspired by them, and take on the challenge of self-care!]

 1. Tell us a little bit about who you are and what you do.